-Annually, Burpee Museum heads up research trips looking for clues to our Earth's past.
-YOU can join these trips through our Dinosaur Expedition programs to Hanksville, Utah in May & June.
+Annually, Burpee Museum heads up research trips looking for clues to our Earth’s past.
+YOU can join these trips through our Dinosaur Expedition programs to Hanksville, Utah, in May & June.

-A daily rhythm is soon established in Hanksville, as participants settle into the field lifestyle of a paleontology dig site.
+A daily rhythm is soon established in Hanksville as participants settle into the field lifestyle of a paleontology dig site.

 Lodging is secured by individual volunteers at one of several Hanksville hotels.
 Most guests stay at the Whispering Sands in Hanksville.

-Burpee paleontologists meet you at the welcome center with multiple off-road ready pick-up trucks and provides transportation to the site for the whole team.
+Burpee paleontologists meet you at the welcome center with multiple off-road ready pick-up trucks and provide transportation to the site for the whole team.
 If you choose to rent your own car and drive to the quarry, you want to be sure it can handle the off-road nature of the long road to the quarry.
-The team packs the trucks full of supplies for the day including water jugs and tools.
+The team packs the trucks full of supplies for the day, including water jugs and tools.
 You will ride with the team in these trucks for about 20 min to arrive at the location for the day.

-9:15 am Begin field work
+9:15 am Begin fieldwork

 Most volunteers are assigned a spot in the dinosaur quarry to work during their time on site.
-Don't be surprised if you find a second bone while working on your first as this quarry is packed with dino remains!
-Depending on the daily goals, the team might also prospect for more fossils by hiking around known areas, stopping to collect petrified wood (you can bring a small amount home) or even oysters and agate.
+Don’t be surprised if you find a second bone while working on your first, as this quarry is packed with dino remains!
+Depending on the daily goals, the team might also prospect for more fossils by hiking around known areas, stopping to collect petrified wood (you can bring a small amount home), or even oysters and agate.

 Break for water